Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 I have yet to find time to do any analysis of the other activity modes, so this document focuses solely on matters relating to the speedsurfing community.
 IMHO, COROS should undo the change that went into firmware V3.0408.0 (also present in V3.0409.0), at least for the speedsurfing activity, ideally ASAP.

 It's slightly ironic that the unapproved Garmin Forerunner 255 that I am testing (costing £250) produces better data than my approved APEX 2 Pro (£450).
 Reverting back to the previous behavior will at least ensure that the doppler-derived speeds can be trusted again, comparable to the Motion and Garmin.

+I hope this document will help in resolving the issue.